Dax, VP of Advertising for EnergyONE Solar, is a young voice in the solar energy field offering an alternate view on all topics solar.

-An electrical grid is a series of high voltage transmission lines that transfer electricity from one place to another; a nation's only way to ensure everyone in the country has access to power.
+An electrical grid is a series of high voltage transmission lines that transfer electricity from one place to another.
+An electrical grid is a nation's only way to ensure everyone in the country has access to power.
 It's a pretty handy thing to have in a society dominated by technology and electrical appliances.

 In 1934, the Public Utility Holding Company Act was passed, officially acknowledging electricity as a good, like food or water, to be bought and sold publicly.
 As a result, concrete rules and boundaries were placed upon owners of transmission lines, forming the foundation of the power company-dominated system we know today.
 Quite a while after the fact, in 1992, yet another alteration titled the Energy Policy Act was passed, this time requiring owners of transmission lines to grant electric companies access to their network.
 This was done to create competition in the field of electricity, further separating generation, transference, and distribution into three different jobs able to be performed by three distinct groups of people.

-By the time the U.S. had begun focus on prioritizing alternative energy production in 2005, the rules and regulations put on our electrical system had gone through many splicing changes that seemingly would have divided it in many places.
-It's not unreasonable to think that every state, or perhaps even every power company, would have their own power grid to produce and draw electricity from.
-The reality, however, is small.
-Much smaller than most expect.
+By the time the U.S. had begun to focus on prioritizing alternative energy production in 2005, the rules and regulations of our electrical system had gone through many splices, changes, and iterations that seemingly divided it in many places.
+I

 The U.S. power grid is the largest machine on Earth in terms of sheer distance covered.
-You may recognize it as "my electrical sockets" or "those powerlines by the side of the road".
-Yes, that's all one machine, working as hard as it can to deliver electricity to you, and move that electricity all over the place.
-Your electrical sockets-- the ones you're using to read this on your computer or charge your phone-- are directly, physically connected to nearly every other functional electrical socket in the entire United States.
+You may recognize it as "my electrical sockets" or "those powerlines by the side of the road."
+Yes, that's all one machine, working as hard as it can to deliver electricity to you (and all over the place).
+Your electrical sockets—the ones you're using to read this on your computer or charge your phone—are directly, physically connected to nearly every other functional electrical socket in the entire United States.

 The Black Start

-It's certainly not easy, but this experiment proves the U.S. would be able to bounce back from an attack or damage to our grid.
+It's certainly wouldn't be easy, but this experiment proves that the U.S. would likely be able to bounce back from an attack or damage to our grid.